Melapress/wp-security-audit-log/readme.txt

 WP Security Audit Log plugin also has a number of features that make WordPress and WordPress multisite monitoring and auditing easier, such as:

 * Realtime Audit Log viewer to watch user activity as it happens without any delays
-* Builtin support for reverse proxies and web application firewalls
+* Builtin support for reverse proxies and web application firewalls [more information](http://www.wpwhitesecurity.com/wordpress-plugins/wordpress-user-monitoring-plugin/wp-security-audit-log-plugin-retrieves-originating-wordpress-user-ip-address/]
 * Limit who can view the security alerts by users or roles
 * Limit who can manage the plugin by users or roles
 * Configurable WordPress dashboard widget highlighting the most recent critical activity